3mmette/TheIsland/Readme.md

 >### **Dexterity**
 >
->By default, every time you move to a new location, you lose a point from you energy and hydration reserves.
+>By default, every time you move to a new location, you lose a point from your energy and hydration reserves.
 By specializing in dexterity, you will now lose a point of energy and hydration every second move.

 >### **Charisma**